-- PART 1: Input: Preconditions to enable an effective medical audit system - Step 1: How to establish the governance and administration of medical audit units. - Step 2: How to best structure human resources and build capacities for an effective medical audit process - PART 2: Processes: Development of indicators, rules, and triggers that lead to specific actions and activities - Step 3: How to select indicators and review claims - Step 4: Defining rules and designing triggers for audit - Step 5: Conducting both on-site and off-site investigation - Step 6: Developing functional requirements for information technology systems - PART 3: Outcomes of Medical Audit Results: - Step 7: Continuous improvement: How to use the medical audit results to improve health services and achieve the triple aim of improving quality of care, patient outcomes and lower costs.
+- PART I (Chapter 2): Inputs: Preconditions to enable an effective medical audit system - Chapter 2.1: Develop an Effective Governance and Administration Structure - Chapter 2.2: Human Resources (Build an Effective Team) - PART 2 (Chapter 3): Processes: Development of indicators, rules, and triggers for medical audits and activities for scrutiny - Chapter 3.1: Indicators - Chapter 3.2: Triggers and Actions - Chapter 3.3: Activities for Scrutiny - Chapter 3.4: Functional requirements - PART 3 (Chapter 4): Outcomes of Medical Audits

+Continuous improvement: How to use the medical audit results to improve health services and achieve the triple aim of improving quality of care, patient outcomes and lower costs.

-Figure 2 Medical Audit System Framework: Input
+Figure 2 Medical Audit System Framework: Inputs

-PART I discusses necessary Input for a medical audit system, e.g. enabling factors and structural elements.
-The collaborative group narrowed down the key structural components that are most helpful to countries working to set up and improve their medical audit systems.
-Step I is setting up an effective governance and administration system; step 2 is effectively deploying human resources and building capacity.
+PART I (Chapter 2) discusses necessary Inputs for a medical audit system, e.g. enabling factors and structural elements.
+The collaborative narrowed down the key structural components that are most helpful to countries working to set up and improve their medical audit systems.
+Chapter 2.1 describes how to develop an effective governance and administration structure; chapter 2.2 explores how to build an effective team.

-Figure 3 Medical Audit System Framework: Process
+Figure 3 Medical Audit System Framework: Processes

-PART 2 dives into implementation of the medical audit, examining step-by-step Processes along with challenges and potential solutions.
-In step 3, indicators need to be identified.
-Step 4 includes helping to define rules and design triggers for audit, which are key to efficiently flagging the need for further investigations.
+PART 2 (Chapter 3) dives into implementation of the medical audit, examining step-by-step Processes along with challenges and potential solutions.
+In Chapter 3.1, indicators need to be identified.
+Chapter 3.2 includes helping to define rules and design triggers for audit, which are keys to efficiently flag the need for further investigations.
 These investigations can be on-site or off-site.

-It is important to keep in mind that there are multiple events that may "trigger" an investigation.
+It is important to keep in mind that there are multiple events that may trigger an investigation.
 Data from claims are common sources of information for triggers.
-Other triggers for a medical audit include requests by the Department of Health or professional associations, grievances, publicized adverse events, or internal whistle-blowers at the facility level.
-While this toolkit acknowledges these other avenues, collaborative members in participating countries have identified triggers from indicators based on claims data to be the most important and relevant focus.
+Other triggers for a medical audit include requests by the Ministry of Health or professional associations, grievances, publicized adverse events, or internal whistle-blowers at the facility level.
+While this toolkit acknowledges these other avenues, collaborative members have identified triggers from indicators based on claims data to be the most important and relevant focus.
 Thus, the chapter on triggers introduces how triggers are developed from data analysis of prioritized indicators.